 1. First up, you have the cost.
 The cost of a content marketing consultant is generally high.
 Consultants charge a premium to teach because their role is temporary.
 They might work with you for a few months, or a year, but sooner or later, they'll have taught you what they can teach you and they'll need to move on.

 2. Secondly, you have to have an in-house marketing team.
-A trainer can only train if there’s someone to train.
-You need to have employees on staff who are there explicitly to learn how to handle your content marketing for you.
-This increases the cost of hiring a consultant over an agency because, with a consultant, you’re also paying the salaries of your marketing team.
+It would be best if you had employees on staff who are there explicitly to learn how to handle your content marketing for you - a trainer can only train if there's someone to teach.
+You should expect to have somebody managing your social media accounts, a blog writer, a graphic designer, an editor, an email marketing manager, and an SEO professional.
+This strategy increases the cost of hiring a consultant over an agency; remember that you're also paying the salaries of your marketing team.

-3. Third, and related to the second point, consultants don’t handle implementation.
-At least, most of them don’t.
-They might handle some initial implementation to show you what they can do, but their primary purpose is to teach you how to do it yourself.
+3. Third, and related to the second point, consultants don't handle implementation.
+At least, most of them don't.
+They might handle some initial implementation to show you what they can do, but their primary purpose is to teach you how to optimize and run your blog yourself.

-- They teach you how to make a content strategy, rather than making one for you.
+- They teach you how to make an inbound marketing strategy, rather than making one for you.

 - They teach you how to perform topic ideation, rather than giving you topic ideas.

-- They teach you how to write a good blog post, rather than writing them for you.
+- They teach you how the basics of content creation, rather than writing your blog posts for you.

 If you want someone to come in and do everything for you, you hire a content marketing agency like myself.
-If you want to learn how to handle your content marketing, you hire a consultant to train you to do it.
+If you want to learn how to handle your content marketing strategy, you hire a consultant to train you to do it.